Top 10 Reasons to Explore Denver Art

 1. Explore vibrant art districts and diverse neighborhoods on First Friday, Nov.
 4

-Go on a VIP Art Tour in the River North Art District (RiNo), take advantage of Tennyson Street Cultural District’s $52.80 art sale, submit your own art in the Art District on Santa Fe’s “To Denver With Love” art contest, and venture to the Golden Triangle neighborhood to see some of the city’s finest galleries.
+Go on a VIP Art Tour in the River North Art District (RiNo), take advantage of Tennyson Street Cultural District’s $52.80 art sale, submit your own art in the Art District on Santa Fe’s “To Denver With Love” art contest, and venture to the Golden Triangle Creative District to see some of the city’s finest galleries.
 See more First Friday events.

 2. Experience FREE Night at the Museums on Nov.
 5